Looking for a guide to help you create an effective employee handbook? Then keep reading because this article will show you how to do just that.

 An employee handbook is a document created for employees that provides essential information about the company and the organization’s terms of employment.

-- General Employment Information: An employee handbook should discuss the organization’s policies, rules, and other procedural directions and instructions.
+- General Employment Information: Your handbook should discuss the organization’s policies, rules, and other procedural directions and instructions.

 - Cultural Information: Employee handbooks typically include a section detailing the organization’s mission and vision statements, and may also include information about the company’s personnel (e.g., biographies, etc.).